 The opening or closing of any account requires specific authority from Yearly Meeting.

-The Treasurer prepares a budget for each July meeting of the Standing Committee and drafts and arranges the auditing of annual financial accounts for approval by Yearly Meeting, providing copies to the Public Officer.
+The Treasurer prepares a budget for each September meeting of Standing Committee and drafts and arranges the auditing of annual financial accounts for approval by Yearly Meeting.

-The Treasurer’s duties do not include any involvement with Quaker Service Australia, which handles its own finances.
+The Treasurer’s duties do not include any involvement with Quaker Service Australia, The Friends School or Silver Wattle Quaker Centre, which handle their own finances.

 If the Treasurer is temporarily unable to act, the Presiding Clerk can appoint a member of the Finance Committee to serve as Acting Treasurer.